pogobanane/hosthog/README.md

 Commands:
   status   show current claims
   claim    Claim a resource.
-Fails if already claimed exclusively release  prematurely release a claim hog      Hog the entire host (others will hate you) post     post a message to all logged in users users    List all logged in users
+Fails if already claimed exclusively release  prematurely release a claim (removes all of your hogs and exclusive claims) hog      Hog the entire host (others will hate you) post     post a message to all logged in users users    List all logged in users